cabforum/smime/SBR.md

 ---

 # 1. INTRODUCTION
 **This is a pre-release draft of the S/MIME Baseline Requirements (SBR).
 This draft has not yet been balloted to become a CA/Browser Forum standard.
 Comments are welcomed.**

 ## 1.1 Overview

 This S/MIME Baseline Requirements document describes an integrated set of technologies, protocols, identity-proofing, lifecycle management, and auditing requirements that are necessary for the issuance and management of Publicly-Trusted S/MIME Certificates.

-An S/MIME Certificate for the purposes of this document can be identified by the existence of an Extended Key Usage (EKU) for `emailProtection` (OID: 1.3.6.1.5.5.7.3.4) and the inclusion of an email address in the Subject, or an `Rfc822Name` or an `otherName` of type `id-on-SmtpUTF8Mailbox` in the `subjectAltName` extension.
+An S/MIME Certificate for the purposes of this document can be identified by the existence of an Extended Key Usage (EKU) for `emailProtection` (OID: 1.3.6.1.5.5.7.3.4) and the inclusion of a `rfc822Name` or an `otherName` of type `id-on-SmtpUTF8Mailbox` in the `subjectAltName` extension.

 **Notice for Readers**